-Full Moon frequencies
+Full Moon Frequencies

-Farming teaches you quickly that growth isn’t just soil-deep.
-The moon pulls the tides, and because plants are largely water, many growers have long observed that lunar phases influence moisture movement in the soil and sap flow within plants.
-During a full moon, when the sun and moon sit opposite each other with the Earth in between, gravitational pull is at its strongest — contributing to higher tides and subtle shifts in groundwater levels.
-Some traditional agricultural systems plant leafy greens during the waxing moon (when light is increasing) and root crops during the waning moon (as energy draws downward).
+arming teaches you that growth isn’t just soil-deep.
+Growers have long observed that lunar phases influence soil moisture movement and sap flow in plants.
+During a full moon, the sun and moon sit opposite each other with the Earth in between.
+Gravitational pull is at its strongest, which contributes to higher tides and subtle shifts in groundwater levels.

 Happy solar eclipse.